hanabi/hanabi.github.io/misc/convention-questions.md

 ### 6) Start a Thread

-- After asking your question, you must immediately start a thread so that discussion about your question stays organized.
+- After asking your question, you must immediately start a thread.

 <br />